 4. Reusable Silicon Insert

-This is another alternative, and I think the appeal of a product like this, is the fact that it is lighter and easier to clean than the crock pot itself.
+I think the appeal of a silicon liner is the fact that it is lighter and has super easy cleanup since you don’t have to remove the crock pot itself.

-Here’s a picture of this type of product from Amazon (note: I receive commissions from qualifying Amazon sales):
+Here’s this type of product from Amazon (note: I receive commissions from qualifying Amazon sales):

 I do think that it’s an interesting idea, but I haven’t used this product myself.